 BVN in association with Jasmax

-Award for Interior Architecture
+Shortlisted for International Architecture

 “This Auckland co working space impressed the jury with its intent to deliver a progressive office environment where the internal elements present a changing sense of discovery,” the jury said.
 “The bold playful orange staircase, which dominates the interior, makes an appealing plea to the occupants to engage with others by skipping the lift and to take the stairs, the organic expression of the exposed levels helping to foster a sense of community.
 The atrium as the central core allows for social engagement in a decidedly “un” corporate manner which enables the building to function in a more campus like manner while the outer sections of the floors are reserved for dedicated office space,” said the jury.